MarkosKon/compare-object-field/README.md

 ];
 ```

-**Solution:** We initialize the operations (by using the implemented method) and then each time we want the resulting products we apply the filters.
+**Solution:** We initialize the operations (by using the implemented method).
+Then, each time we want the resulting products we apply the filters.
 Consider the following code, it's easier than it sounds:

 ```js
 import {